joaomcalves/Multilingual-Adapters/README.md

 ## Introduction

-We provide an implementation of the adapters
+We provide an implementation of the adapters for multilingual transformer systems.
+This was built on top of fairseq.

 ## Training a multilingual model with adapters